jideoyelayo1/ES410_III/README.md

 <h3> How the sensor works </h3>
 ...
 <h3> What technologies were used </h3>
+* Arduino IDE
+* Matlab

 ...
 <h3> Challenges faced </h3>
-...
+NPK is given the same values repeatedly (we are assuming it is not working" ...

 <h2> Credits </h2>